Carravan/KAMITSUBAKI-WIKI/people/virtual/kaf.md

 ### Kansoku

-Kansoku (観測, observe) is Kaf's first album, released on 2019 Sep 11.
+Kansoku (観測, observation) is Kaf's first album, released on 2019 Sep 11.

 | #  | Name                | Translation         | Written by   | Notes  |
 | -- | ------------------- | ------------------- | ------------ | ------ |